 10.2 Displaying Data: Part I

 10.4 Measures of Central Tendency and Variation.
 (Skip Variation: Mean Absolute Deviation, Variance and Standard Deviation, Normal Distribution.
 Optional: Misuses with Numbers Representing Data)

 11.2 Curves, Polygons, and Symmetry

 Chapter 12.
 Congruence and Similarity with Constructions

 12.3 Additional Constructions

 12.4 Similar Triangles and Other Similar Figures

-14.2 The Pythagorean Theorem (Skip Distance Formula, and Equation of a Circle)
+13.3 The Pythagorean Theorem (Distance Formula and Equation of a Circle if time permits)